janto-pee/codebase-refactory/README.md

 # skincare-app-to-deployment

-This is a skincare app developed with react.
+This is a skincare web app built with reactjs and tailwindcss to showcase some skincare products.